JFK International Airport Wi-Fi: How to connect and the best alternatives

 Minimal customer support.
 JFK Airport offers minimal assistance for Wi-Fi, which means that if you experience connectivity issues, you probably won’t be able to get any help before your flight takes off.
 You can try contacting JFK’s 24/7 customer support line at 800-880-4117, but if you don’t have a US mobile provider or a SIM card for New York, you may not be able to make the call in the first place without Wi-Fi.

 So is the JFK Wi-Fi the right choice for you?
-If you’re just looking to scroll through social media or surf the web to kill time before your plane takes off, it may be fine.
+If you’re just looking to scroll through social media or search for the best things to do near JFK Airport, it may be fine.
 However, if you’re worried about interacting with insecure public Wi-Fi, or if you need to take an important work call, watch a movie, or connect to the internet during the rest of your trip to the United States, you should look into other options, like pocket Wi-Fi for New York or an eSIM.

 An eSIM: The best alternative to stay online in the JFK Airport